enkidevs/curriculum/lua/lua-core/tables-in-lua-i/tables-in-lua.md

 ## Practice

-Complete the code below to iniitalize a table in Lua:
+Complete the code below to initialize a table in Lua:

 ```lua
 number_joke = ???
 7, 8, 9 ???